P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Evaluation

-This section examines the performance of \sys{} in situations where the query workloads, data distribution or hardware platforms are not known beforehand.
-We evaluate if \sys{} can generalize beyond the data that it has been trained on and can keep up with the competing baselines. ~\Cref{fig:ycsbu_linux,fig:ycsbu_gen} present the performance of \sys{} in four such cases.
-Notice that \sys{} does not log any scheduling policy in its offline dataset pertaining to the the query workloads, datasets, or the hardware platforms discussed below.
+We examine \sys{'s} performance in situations where the query workloads, data distribution or hardware platforms are not known beforehand.
+We test if \sys{} generalizes beyond the data that it has been trained on and can keep up with the competing baselines. ~\Cref{fig:ycsbu_linux,fig:ycsbu_gen,fig:ycsbu_gen_more} gives \sys{'s} performance across multiple such cases.
+Notice that \sys{} does not log any scheduling policy in its offline dataset pertaining to the query workloads, datasets, or the hardware platforms studied below.

-\textbf{Unseen Query Workload.} Figures~\ref{fig:ycsbu_linux}a,~\ref{fig:ycsbu_gen}a give the performance of \sys{} on a query workload that consists of 50\% point lookups and 50\% scans.
-The query distribution follows a Zipfian distribution and is evaluated on the AMD EPYC Milan (4NPS) server. \sys{} outperforms the OS interleaved strategy by 2.5$\times$.
-Contrary to the previous observations, the Grouped strategy dominates over the Random strategy for the stated workload in the AMD EPYC Milan (4NP) server. \sys{} outperforms the SN:T strategies by 1.1$\times$.
+\textbf{Hardware}.
+In this setting, we evaluate \sys{} on an IBM Power System S822LC server~\cite{ibm_power}.
+This is a dual socket 20 ($\times$8) core machine running Ubuntu 20.04 on a CloudLab~\cite{DuplyakinRMWDES19} \verb|ibm8335| node with 255 GB of DDR4 RAM.
+Unlike the Intel, AMD, and NVIDIA servers that are based on the CISC architecture, the IBM server adopts a RISC architecture (PowerPC).
+Each physical core supports 8 simultaneous threads.
+Rather than integrating an on-die memory controller, it connects to a DRAM chip through dedicated `Centaur`` buffer chips.
+These buffer chips host a 16MB L4 cache.